Treatment for eczema

 - Rashes that can cause extreme itchiness, which may interfere with sleeping

 Symptoms of eczema in children

-The following symptoms are common in children age 2 and above:
+The following symptoms are common in children aged two and above:

 - Rashes that appear behind the creases of elbows or knees

 - Rashes that appear on the neck, wrists, ankles, and the crease between the buttocks and legs